rucio/documentation/docs/operator/multi_vo_rucio.md

-For the daemons, files and configuration are needed to allow daemons to act on the various VOs: this inludes the VO specific certificates, keys, and proxies, as well as another configuration section.
-This section maps each VO to its respective x.509 authentication credentials.
+For the daemons, files and configuration are needed to allow daemons to act on the various VOs: this inludes the VO specific certificates, keys, and proxies, as well as an additional configuration section which maps each VO to its respective x.509 authentication credentials.
 Rucio uses this information when submitting and polling transfers to use the correct certificates.